mui/mui-x/docs/data/data-grid/export/export.md

 />
 ```

-For more option to customize the print export, please visit the [`printOptions` api page](/x/api/data-grid/grid-print-export-options/).
+For more option to customize the print export, please visit the [`printOptions` API page](/x/api/data-grid/grid-print-export-options/).

 ## Custom export format